cathyqqtao/CorrTest/README.md

 	write.tree(fit.relax$tree, file="treeML.nwk")

 Currently, `rate.CorrTest` only allows binary trees.
+To use it with multifurcating trees, convert each polytomy into a series of bifurcations and set the length of the newly created branches to be 0.

 If you have more questions, please email cathyqqtao@gmail.com (or qiqing.tao@temple.edu).